qiuxin/terraform-provider-tencentcloud/security-blog/Anti-DDos-Advanced.md

 In order to test the terraform API in Auti-DDoS Advanced product, the steps are itemized below.

 ## Step 1: Setup an Anti-DDos Advaned Product
-Note well: There is no Terraform API to creat and distroy the Anti-DDos Advaned Product.
+Note well: There is no Terraform API to creat and destory the Anti-DDos Advaned Product.
 So we have to operate in the web.
 [TencentCloudAntiDDosAdvanced](https://console.intl.cloud.tencent.com/ddos/antiddos-advanced/package).

 ## Step 2: Setup an Virtual Machine